aistore2030/skype-messaging-api/README.md

 For sender

-Step 1 : Add your portal in the skype bot and get the permission key Step 2 : Call REST API and send your message
+Step 1 : Add your portal in the skype bot and get the permission key If you do not want to use REST API for this you can also use buyit command from the skype account and it will ask few questions

+Step 2 : Call REST API and send your message

 For the user their are two step also